 Every school should have an effective Parent-Teacher Organization.
-An effective Parent-Teacher Organization helps the principal/director regarding advancement of the school's mission.
-It can also help mobilize the parents and legislative issues concerning the school as directed by school leadership.
+An effective Parent-Teacher Organization should strive to provide support and assistance to the principal/director regarding advancement of the school's mission and legislative issues concerning the school as directed by school leadership.